-Once you have your snowflakes, it is time for the real fun.
+Once you have your snowflakes cut out, it is time for the real fun.

 My oldest chose to use her small snowflakes, mixed with the larger one, to create this lovely design.

-If you let the paint dry on the snowflake stencils, they look lovely hanging with a pretty little ribbon.
-(Bonus craft!)
+As a bonus, you can let the paint dry on your snowflake stencil and then hang them with a pretty ribbon.